- In 2014, there were 199,756 deaths resulting from an injury.

 The Centers for Disease Control and Prevention says that deaths by unintentional injury are the fourth leading cause of death in the country.
 There were more than 160,000 deaths attributed to unintentional injuries each year.

-According to the agency, the most common types of wrongful death claims include:
+According to the agency, the most common examples of wrongful death cases include:

 1. Vehicle Accidents

 People often sustain injury when passenger or commercial vehicles collide.
 They may also sustain serious injury in single-vehicle accidents that are the result of negligence, error or a faulty product.

 These deaths are typically caused when a vehicle strikes a person on their feet or on a bicycle.
 Many of these accidents occur in or around school zones, but can occur anywhere.